 2. Sleeps Hot

 Memory foam is temperature sensitive.
 That’s precisely how it can mould to your body shape – by studying where the (body) heat is!
 This is where the mattress brand proves crucial.
 It just must be breathable enough.
-For instance, the Ecosa mattress has a gel-infused comfort layer and a pin-core holes system to facilitate
+For instance, the Ecosa mattress has a gel-infused comfort layer and a pin-core holes system to facilitate air flow throughout the mattress.
+(Yep, you can cross of this con off your list now.)

 Related Article: How to Make Your Memory Foam Mattress Cooler

-3. Too firm
+3. Too Firm

 Memory foam may need a while to break in as the higher density of material per cubic meter makes the mattress firmer.
 It’s recommended to keep sleeping on it for 2-4 weeks, so it can fully adjust to you, and you can adjust to it.
 It should be a smooth-sleeping relationship thereafter.